guangxush/LearnEng/Dictation/README.md

 196. Shiny as glass, these pigs are meant to be broken.
 Just leave some for bad after Christmas dinner.
 Now dad always got the first piece and that was traditionally the butt!
 The rest of the pieces --- passed around.
 The pleasing pig feast for good luck!

-197. Piraha can be spoken, hummed, sung, even whistled.
-No words for colors, No paot or feature tense.
-And incredibly no numbers.
+197. Piraha can be spoken, hummed(哼哼), sung, even whistled(吹口哨).
+No words for colors, No paot(掌声) or future tense(将来时).
+And incredibly(难以置信的) no numbers.
 Because they don't need them.

+198. She ate, slept, even showered with her pet primate(monkey).
+She calls little Darwin her son and says, "He needs his mother".

+199. Make sure your belongings are hidden away in the compartments(隔间) above or under the seat before you.